Strong Start to Finish Sites

 Partner since: 2020

-Current focus: Developing insights into remediation reforms at their colleges, sharing these insights, designing action steps, disseminating implementation tools and creating tailored supports for institutions.
+Prior focus: Developing insights into remediation reforms at their colleges, sharing these insights, designing action steps, disseminating implementation tools and creating tailored supports for institutions.

 University System of Georgia